-There are many ways to get to flower market, but the most popular means to go there is through the MTR’s Prince Edward Station at Exit B1 or B2 which passes through Mong Kok Police Station on Prince Edward Road West and about five minute walk to the market stalls.
+There are many ways to get to the flower market, but the most popular means to go there is through the MTR’s Prince Edward Station at Exit B1 or B2, which passes through Mong Kok Police Station on Prince Edward Road West and about five-minute walk to the market stalls.

 Tips to make the most out of your visit

 1. Go around before buying.
-For those who are looking for fresh but better priced flowers, it may be tempting to take the flower and head to the cash register on the first shop you’ll visit.
+For those who are looking for fresh but better-priced flowers, it may be tempting to take the flower and head to the cash register at the first shop you’ll visit.
 After all, it’s a bit long walk from the MTR station.
 But as you go deeper into the array of shops, you’ll find there are cheaper similar products you will find.
-This advise also makes sense to other types of goods at markets elsewhere.
+This advice also makes sense to other types of goods at markets elsewhere.

 2. Shop local.
-Foreign grown flowers such as tulips look great but become fragile and delicate in a tropical Hong Kong with notorious humidity, their shelf life can be very short unless it is placed in an air-conditioned rooms or offices.
+Foreign grown flowers such as tulips look great but become fragile and delicate in a tropical Hong Kong with notorious humidity, and their shelf life can be very short unless it is placed in an air-conditioned rooms or offices.
 Not only that, imported flowers understandably cost much more than their local counterparts.
-That is why it makes more sense to get local flowers in abundant supply such as anthuriums, orchids or lilies when buying on a regular basis.
+That is why it makes more sense to get local flowers in abundant supply such as anthuriums, orchids, or lilies when buying regularly.

 3. Befriend your florist.
 When you’ve become attached to a florist and consistently buy her flowers every time you visit the flower market, you’re like signing up for loyalty rewards points.
 You may get special rates, updates on which stocks arrive when, and get the freshest, best of the pack.

 4. Buy seasonal flowers.
-Based on laws of supply and demand, seasonal flowers are abundant in supply and cost cheaper.
+Based on the laws of supply and demand, seasonal flowers are abundant in quantity and cost cheaper.

 5. Go Green.
-Without splurging on flowers, you can actually buy a bouquet of tropical leaves, green foliage and branches that last much longer than blooms.
+Without splurging on flowers, you can buy a bouquet of tropical leaves, green foliage, and branches that last much longer than blooms.

 Unless there is a flower show which runs during the spring season, the flower market in Prince Edward / Mong Kok is the best place to find and buy from a better variety of flowers.